mariamkopaleishvili1/TeamA-DDIT-2026/deli wk2/platform_strategy_canvas_template.md

 **Reason 1 (client capabilities):** The client possesses (or can assemble) the technical and regulatory capabilities to build a CFTC-aligned prediction market platform.
 NBG's regulatory sandbox framework explicitly supports "testing innovative financial services in a controlled environment" with "continuous collaboration with the regulator" [[TBC Capital]](https://tbccapital.ge/en/).
 The sandbox allows defining "new regulatory requirements or amend existing ones based on practical experience," creating a viable path to establish prediction markets as financial instruments rather than gambling.
 The NBG's 2023-2025 supervisory strategy prioritizes fintech development, and the tokenized deposits sandbox project (launched February 2025) demonstrates openness to novel financial products [[NBG]](https://www.nbg.gov.ge).

 **Reason 2 (competitive dynamics):** No incumbent in Georgia offers event-based macro-economic or civic outcome trading.
 TBC Capital and Galt & Taggart focus on traditional securities with $1,000+ minimums and fee structures that exclude retail participation [[Galt and Taggart]](https://www.galtandtaggart.com/ge).
 Daily fantasy sports (DFS) apps demonstrate user appetite for event-based speculation but operate in regulatory gray areas and lack financial instrument credibility.
 By securing NBG sandbox approval and positioning as a "financial derivative tool for information aggregation" (distinct from gambling), the client creates a defensible regulatory moat.
-The Federal Reserve's validation that Kalshi macro markets match or exceed traditional forecasting accuracy [[70]](https://www.kalshi.com/blog/kalshi-wins-historic-legal-victory)[[71]](https://www.kalshi.com/blog/kalshi-beats-bloomberg-consensus-on-cpi) provides powerful evidence for NBG approval.
+The Federal Reserve's validation that Kalshi macro markets match or exceed traditional forecasting accuracy[[Kashi]](https://www.kalshi.com) provides powerful evidence for NBG approval.

 **Reason 3 (financial logic):** Unit economics favor building over joining/acquiring.
 At 100,000 active users with GEL 50 average monthly volume and 2% take rate, monthly revenue reaches GEL 100,000 (~$37,000).
 With Georgia's low operational costs and zero maker fees reducing friction, break-even is achievable at 25,000-30,000 active users.
-The NBG sandbox requires no upfront licensing fees (unlike full VASP registration at GEL 5,000 [[19]](https://www.gfsis.org.ge/publications/georgia-s-cryptocurrency-regulation-landscape)), reducing initial capital requirements to GEL 500,000-1,000,000 for technology development and regulatory compliance.
-Kalshi's $20 billion valuation [[3]](https://www.theblock.co/post/331953/kalshi-raises-50-million-at-20-billion-valuation) and $44 billion 2025 volume [[6]](https://www.bloomberg.com/news/articles/2025-11-14/kalshi-raises-50-million-at-20-billion-valuation) demonstrate massive TAM if Georgian model expands regionally.
+The NBG sandbox requires no upfront licensing fees (unlike full VASP registration at GEL 5,000 [[GFSIS]](https://www.gfsis.org.ge)), reducing initial capital requirements to GEL 500,000-1,000,000 for technology development and regulatory compliance.
+Kalshi's $20 billion valuation and $44 billion 2025 volume demonstrate massive TAM if Georgian model expands regionally.

 ---